Ireland tipped to repeal abortion ban by a landslide - Journal du Cameroun

-Counting begins on Saturday in Ireland’s historic referendum on abortion as exit polls showed an overwhelming vote in favour of liberalising some of the strictest laws in Europe.
+Traditionally Catholic Ireland looks set to “make history” by liberalising some of the strictest abortion laws in Europe, the Prime Minister said, as votes in the hard-fought referendum were counted Saturday.

-Friday’s vote to repeal a ban in this traditionally Catholic country was predicted to win by a two-thirds majority.

-An Irish Times poll of 4,000 said the “Yes” camp was leading by 68 percent to 32 percent.
+The campaign to repeal a ban was predicted to win by a two-thirds majority, with an Irish Times poll of 4,000 saying the “Yes” camp was leading by 68 percent to 32 percent.
 Another poll by national broadcaster RTE suggested an even bigger victory, with 69 percent to 30 percent backing reforms.

 The Irish Times survey suggested that women voted by 70 percent in favour of the proposal and 30 percent against.
 Support among men was 65 percent pro-choice and 35 percent anti-abortion.